Chiropractic Techniques Offered

 Activator Methods® Technique

-Activator Methods® Technique is included as a core technique at Logan University backed by extensive published research on its effectiveness, as well as offering the doctor flexibility to perform a chiropractic adjustment on a wide variety of patients-regardless of age or condition.
-Activator Methods® is a disciplined and consistent approach to diagnosis and treatment, where students use an instrument with a specialized table to perform adjustments, promoting accurate delivery of chiropractic care.
+Activator Methods® Technique is included as a core technique at Logan.
+Backed by extensive published research on its effectiveness, the Activator Methods® Technique offers the doctor the flexibility to perform a chiropractic adjustment on a variety of patients, regardless of age or condition.

 Myofascial Technique, a soft tissue therapy, is included as a core technique at Logan as it relaxes contracted muscles, improves circulation and stimulates the stretch reflex in muscles.
 This technique is important for students to learn in light of emerging evidence of the myofascial system as a body-wide communication network and its effect on overall health and wellness.
 Students cover a variety of concepts on various soft tissue therapies and their effect on the myofascial system.
 In addition, specific soft tissue techniques are offered through numerous elective courses.